zenml-io/zenml/docs/book/mlops-stacks/model-deployers/seldon.md

 ## Custom Model Deployment

-When you have custom use-case where Seldon Core pre-packaged inference servers cannot cover your needs, you can leverage the language wrappers to Containerise your machine learning model and logic.
+When you have a custom use-case where Seldon Core pre-packaged inference servers cannot cover your needs, you can leverage the language wrappers to containerise your machine learning model(s) and logic.
-With ZenML's Seldon Core Integration, you can create your own custom model deployment code by creating a custom predict function that will be passed to a custom deployment step responsible for preparing a docker image for the model server.
+With ZenML's Seldon Core Integration, you can create your own custom model deployment code by creating a custom predict function that will be passed to a custom deployment step responsible for preparing a Docker image for the model server.

 This `custom_predict` function should be getting the model and the input data as arguments and return the output data.
 ZenML will take care of loading the model